Jump to topic

 College students between 18 and 24 years of age misuse stimulants for nonmedical reasons more than any other age group.
 A majority of these students use prescription stimulants illegally to study, party, or work.
 Some even take higher doses of the drugs, which allows them to stay up all night and study before important exams.

-Students believe that taking these drugs will improve their academic performance, focus, and memory.
+Students believe that taking these "smart drugs" will improve their academic performance, focus, and memory.
 However, this is not the case.
 Studies show that students who do not misuse prescription stimulants are actually more successful academically.

 Stimulants are habit-forming and can lead to abuse or addiction, so they should never be taken without a prescription.